-“When I first met Jonah, his mother outlined the breathing and sleeping issues, and Jonah told me that he often choked while eating” said Dr. Smith.
-Given the chronic and progressive problems with infection and airway compromise, Dr. Smith recommended removal of Jonah’s tonsils and adenoids.
+At his first visit to our office, Jonah’s mother outlined his breathing and sleeping issues, and said he often choked while eating.
+Given the chronic and progressive problems with infection and airway compromise, we recommended removal of Jonah’s tonsils and adenoids.

 A Faster Recovery